icerpc/icerpc-csharp/examples/GreeterLog/README.md

 The client is a more typical client than Greeter's client because it creates an invocation pipeline and installs an interceptor in this pipeline (the logger interceptor).

-And the server is a more typical server than Greeter's server because it creates a dispatch pipeline (a Router) and installs a middleware in this pipeline (the logger middleware).
+And the server is a more typical server than Greeter's server because it creates a router (dispatch pipeline) and installs a middleware in this pipeline (the logger middleware).

 You can build the client and server applications with: